• Skip to primary navigation

 Ingredients for Gluten-Free Chocolate Ginger Cookie recipe

-• A trio of flours creates a pillowy, chewy texture.
+• A trio of gluten-free flours creates a pillowy, chewy texture.
 Oat flour adds earthy flavor and makes the cookies bake up soft and tender.
 You can try substituting sorghum flour by weight if you prefer.
 Sweet rice flour creates a sturdy texture, but Bob's Red Mill 1 to 1 GF AP flour should work just as well.
 Tapioca flour makes the cookies extra thick and chewy.
 And if gluten isn't an issue for you, trade all of these flours for 200 g AP wheat flour.

 • Cocoa powder adds dark chocolate flavor.
 I prefer dutch-process cocoa, but you can try natural cocoa if that's what you have on hand.